elastic/elasticsearch-hadoop/README.md

 This project is released under version 2.0 of the [Apache License][]

 # Installation
-We're working towards a first release and we plan to have nightly builds soon available.
-In the meantime please [build](#building-the-source) the project yourself.
+We're working towards a first release and we plan to publish nightly builds soon.
+In the meantime, please [build](#building-the-source) the project yourself.
+We do build and test the code on _each_ commit; see the current status [here](http://build.elasticsearch.org/browse/ESHADOOP)

 # Feedback / Q&A
 We're interested in your feedback!
 You can find us on the User [mailing list](https://groups.google.com/forum/?fromgroups#!forum/elasticsearch) - please append `[Hadoop]` to the post subject to filter it out.
 For more details, see the [community](http://www.elasticsearch.org/community/) page.